 Bair Hugger Lawsuit

 Arizant Healthcare, a subsidiary of 3M, is facing lawsuits over its popular Bair Hugger forced-air patient warming device.
-Patients allege that the device is the cause of serious infections and other complications suffered during joint replacement surgery.
+Patients allege that the device is the cause of serious infections suffered during surgery.

 Keeping patients warm during surgery helps to improve surgical outcomes.
 Bair Hugger uses hot air to warm patients, but research indicates that the device also stirs up contaminants from the operating room floor and deposits them into the surgical site.
 Pathogens spread to the patient in this manner can lead to deep joint infections, the need for more surgery, and in severe cases, amputation.
 Antibiotic resistant bacteria that are prevalent in hospitals makes the risk of infection particularly troublesome.

 Surgical site infection appears to be more prevalent with the Bair Hugger warming system than other available patient warming methods.

 In a rare admission, the inventor of Bair Hugger has come out against the device and said that it should not be used for some surgeries.
 There has in general been little publicity about Bair Hugger dangers, however, and patients undergoing joint surgery likely have no idea that they are at risk from the warming device.

 Did you or someone you know undergo joint replacement surgery and develop a serious infection within 60 days of the procedure?

 Contact ClassAction.com for a free case review and find out how we can help.